 Aqua Boogie (A Pyschoalphadiscobetabioaquadoloop)

-No P-Funk album would be complete without that full-tilt hit and this addition does not disappoint.
+No P-Funk album would be complete without that full-tilt hit and MBA does not disappoint.
 Written by the phenomenal team of George Clinton, Bootsy Collins, and Bernie Worrell, “Aqua Boogie” quickly ascended to number one on the Billboard R&B singles chart and stayed there for a month’s span.
 Lead vocal duties were handled by Clinton, Garry Shider, Ray Davis, and Junie Morrison (under the pseudonym JS Theracon), with bird calls provided by P-Funk manager Ramond Spruell and supported by various P-Funk singers (a.k.a. the Choral Reef).

 One of Those Funky Things